 The AMBER Alert™ Program is a voluntary partnership between law enforcement agencies, broadcasters, transportation agencies, and the wireless industry.
 It is used to activate an urgent bulletin in the most serious child abduction cases.

 The Association of Missing and Exploited Children's Organizations (AMECO) is a membership organization of nonprofit local agencies in the United States and Canada that provide services to the families of missing children.
 They can help with resource referrals as well as advocacy, poster and flier development and dissemination, and aid to local law enforcement.
-Visit their Web site at www.amecoinc.org or call them at 877–263–2620.
+Visit the AMECO website or call 877–263–2620 for additional information.

 Federal Bureau of Investigation (FBI) Crimes Against Children Program